Beakerboy/VBA-SQL-Library/README.md

  Security
 -----
-This Library currently does not use prepared statements or string sanitation to prevent SQL Injections.
+This Library currently does not use prepared statements but it does escape all single quotes.
+It also provides a login box to prevent hard-coding database autentication details.
-However, it does require users to authenticate to the database to perform any queries.

  Usage
 -----